(Title Image: via snopes.com)

 Devolution, the formation of Plaid Cymru and Yes Cymru, the publication of Independence in your Pocket and Brexit were all precursors needed for Step 1 to happen (“Step 0”) – so this has been a very long, slow process.

 Scotland got as far as Step 3, but following the 2014 “No vote”, dropped back to Step 2.
-If the SNP lost control of the Scottish Parliament in the future, it’s back to Step 1 for them as well.
+If the SNP loses control of the Scottish Parliament in the future, it’s back to Step 1 for them as well.

 It’s now a question as to how fast things will move from one step to another.

 In an accelerated scenario where all events align perfectly (Plaid win big in 2021, Brexit shifts opinions in favour of independence, Scotland votes for independence), it could all happen as early as 2026-2030 but it would be intellectually dishonest to think we’re anywhere near that as things stand.

 In terms of nation-building, we’re still 30-40 years behind Scotland.
 Plaid Cymru is now arguably where the SNP were in the early-80s – starting to take independence more seriously, but electorally under-performing and negatively impacted by internal personality and factional-based disputes.

 It’s a bit of a chicken and egg situation.
 There’s a clear need for a broad-based citizen-driven independence campaign, but realistically independence can’t happen without an electorally successful Plaid Cymru in the same way as it couldn’t happen in Scotland without the SNP controlling the Scottish Government.
 There’s no point splitting the nationalist vote while we’re so far away from Step 2.
 If you’re serious about independence this side of 2030 – and until the argument is won in other parties – you’re going to have to hold your nose and vote for Plaid candidates come hell or high water in 2021.